How many ways can you collect payment for your gift baskets? These six methods are crucial for success. Repeat after me: get paid or go broke.

 Months ago, while visiting a Goodwill retail store, a manager announced on the intercom that the store’s credit card processing was temporarily offline.
 Anyone purchasing merchandise had to pay by cash or check.

 Goodwill can get away with that.
-It’s a big organization, and who is going to turn down buying decent, low-cost merchandise that helps an organization with job training and employment?
+It’s a big organization.
+What shopper will turn down buying low-cost merchandise that helps an organization with job training and employment?

 A multi-chained store can have a temporary glitch in their payment system.

+The guideline to earn money to start your business is here.
+That’s the first step.
 When people buy your gift baskets, you decide how to accept payment.
-The bottom line is that you must make smart choices to accept as many types of payment as possible.
+That’s the second step.
+You must make smart choices to accept as many types of payment as possible.
 There are exceptions, but be ready for:

 - Money order